Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Initialization

-Create an instance of an autoswap invite:
+Create an instance of the Autoswap code, and receive an invite that when redeemed, will let you add liquidity to Autoswap.

 ```js
 const issuerKeywordRecord = harden({